fivenorth-io/loop-sdk/README.md

 The `init` method takes a configuration object with the following properties:
 - `appName`: The name of your application, which will be displayed to the user in the Loop wallet.
 - `network`: The network to connect to.
 Can be `local`, `devnet`, or `mainnet`.
+- `options`: Optional object containing:
-- `openMode`: Optional.
-Controls how the Loop wallet opens during connection, `'popup'` (default) or `'tab'`.
+  - `openMode`: Controls how Loop opens: `'popup'` (default) or `'tab'`.
-- `redirectUrl`: Optional.
-A URL the Loop wallet will redirect back to after a successful connection.
-If omitted, users remain on the Loop dashboard as usual.
+  - `redirectUrl`: Optional redirect URL the wallet will navigate back to after successful approval.
+If omitted, user stays on Loop dashboard.
 - `onAccept`: A callback function that is called when the user accepts the connection.
 It receives a `provider` object.
 - `onReject`: A callback function that is called when the user rejects the connection.